 Global climate models are mathematical representations of the real world's climate.
 Some models are attempts by scientists to boil the complex behavior of the climate down to comparatively simple formulas in an attempt to understand the forces at work.
 However, when people talk about specific predictions of long-term climate behavior, they are usually talking about general circulation models.
 In these models, the equations are tweaked (within reason) until the model is able to predict past and present conditions, as accurately as possible, when tested against actual observations of past and present conditions.

 Since it's impossible to know every last variable, and because the model will never match the real world perfectly, scientists compensate by running each model over and over, while making tiny changes to the starting conditions (increasing the wind speed over Detroit by 1%, for example) and other factors.
 This way they can get an idea of the different possible outcomes.
 If one result occurs more frequently then another then it's the more likely outcome.

 In the end, each model predicts a range of possible outcomes.
-For example, the IPCC, taking into account all of the different available models, settled on a projected global temperature rise of about 1.4 - 5.8°C (3 to 8°F).
 No one can say exactly how much the temperature will increase over the next hundred years, but with a couple of caveats it is a safe bet that it will be within this range.

 One thing climate models cannot predict are all the possible effects of feedback mechanisms, which might help stabilise the climate or cause the climate to change much faster and in unpredictable ways.